alexvoss/mkdocs-material-fork/docs/insiders/index.md

     ---

-    Get information on the duration of your sponsorship and the cancellation process
+    Receive information on the duration of your sponsorship and the cancellation process

     ---